 Interior of rental tent at Interlochen.
 An outlet and a ceiling light were provided, but there was no heat.

-Safari Tents, More Cabins, Tiny Houses and Geodesic Domes
+Safari Tents, More Cabins, Tiny Houses, A-Frames and Geodesic Domes

 The Michigan Department of Natural Resources web site will have more information about this “new hotness” in lodging options, please visit it here.